-The central foundation of addiction, are the changes, which happens when the brain interacts with the environment.
+The central foundation of addiction is the changes, which happen when the brain interacts with the environment.
 This interaction makes the basis of how we make choices and decisions in our life.
-If we make some choices towards certain addicting objects, it gets certain kind of intense attachment, with those objects.
+If we make some choices towards certain addicting objects, it gets a certain kind of intense attachment, with those objects.

 How Do We Resist Temptation?

 These aspects are fundamental to our understanding of ourselves, understanding our conscious and unconscious desires.
 When we start practicing Surya Yoga, a whole new world opens before us, where we start becoming more aware, of our conscious and unconscious desires.

 More awareness develops, clarity grows about what we desire in life consciously and unconsciously.
 This clarity makes our thoughts to moves inward, which in the case of addiction moves outward.
 This inwardness of thoughts, which happens with practicing Yoga, brings us back to ourselves.
 We become more centered, and then we have the understanding to make choices and decisions which are based on knowledge and not based on addiction and temptation.